silx-kit/jupyterlab-h5web/CONTRIBUTING.md

 ### Why a Python package for a front-end extension ?

-1. To ease up installation (e.g. automatic resolution of the `jupyter_hdf` PyPI package)
+1. To ease up installation
 2. To get ready to release a pre-built extension (_JupyterLab 3_)

 The pre-built extension will indeed remove the need for `node`.
 For _JupyterLab